 This is book number 18 in the Discworld series.

-The Discworld books can be read in any world, but Interesting Times is the fifth book in the Wizards series.
+The Discworld novels can be read in any order but Interesting Times is the fifth installment in the Wizards collection (and the 18th Discworld book).
+The other books in the Wizards collection include:

 Terry Pratchett (1948–2015) was the acclaimed creator of the globally revered Discworld series.
 In all, he authored more than fifty bestselling books, which have sold more than one hundred million copies worldwide.
 His novels have been widely adapted for stage and screen, and he was the winner of multiple prizes, including the Carnegie Medal.
 He was awarded a knighthood by Queen Elizabeth II for his services to literature in 2009, although he always wryly maintained that his greatest service to literature was to avoid writing any.